7 Digital Marketing Experts Share Their Best Tips

 Focus is better than reach.

 Limiting your audience can be scary.
 The natural inclination is to want to reach as many people as possible.
-However, it’s far more efficient and economical to target your audience as highly as you can.
+However, it’s far more efficient and economical to target your audience as high as you can.

 Ultimately, you only want to pay for clicks from potential leads.
 If a certain demographic is not giving you the click-through-rate you had hoped for, you might need to reassess your target audience and what they want.